nv-cho/nv-cho/README.md

 - ⚡ Web3 Developer (React/Solidity) specialized in React with Next.js

-- 🪐 Currently working full-time as a Frontend Developer at Valtech, leading the frontend side in my current project
+- 🪐 Currently working full-time as a Web3 Fullstack Developer at Rather Labs

 - 🛰 Electronic Engineering student at UTN (Universidad Tecnologíca Nacional)